Getting Lost Again

 We had no idea where we were heading

 These tracks require a certain amount of faith.
-You’ll pass loads of branches, and with no signs, we always opted to take what we fought was the continuation of the main route.
-Always what plays in you mind is mines, which are normally indicated and should not be a problem in the area we were in but, it just sits there.
+You’ll pass loads of branches, and with no signs, we always opted to take what we thought was the continuation of the main route.
+What always plays on your mind is landmines, which are normally indicated and should not be a problem in the area we were in but, it just sits there.
 We were lucky we passed a man and he confirmed we were headed in the right direction and that we should just continue.

 Camping at Jablaničko Jezero, near Konjic

-About an hour or so later we popped out on the main road, and looked for camping near Konjic.
-Which was fairly well sign posted.
-We had to pay a small 5 KM toll to take the road into the campsite, which considering it was 50m beyond the toll man was steep.
+About an hour or so later we popped out on the main road and looked for camping near Konjic.
+Which was fairly well signposted.
+We had to pay a small 5 KM toll to take the road into the campsite, which considering it was 50m beyond the toll gate was steep.
 We did not mind though.
-The campsite was basic, which we like, outdoor shower, lake to swim and a horrible toilet.
+The campsite was basic, which we liked, outdoor shower, a lake to swim and a horrible toilet.

 Scroll to Top